splunk/observability-workshop/content/en/conf/opentelemetry-collector/3-receivers.md

 weight: 3
 ---

+Welcome to the receiver portion of the workshop!
+This is the starting point of the data pipeline of the OpenTelemetry Collector.
+Let's dive in.

 A receiver, which can be push or pull based, is how data gets into the Collector.
 Receivers may support one or more data sources.
 Generally, a receiver accepts data in a specified format, translates it into the internal format and passes it to processors and exporters defined in the applicable pipelines.

 ### Host Metrics Receiver